Regular filter replacement

 There’s a demand for cabin air filters the whole year round: from springtime to autumn, the pollens are flying, in summer high ozone concentrations are a menace, and in winter the windows will mist up if the air quality inside the car is poor.
 There are many good reasons why you should replace the cabin air filter at regular intervals.

-An automobile’s cabin air filter should be changed twice a year.
+An automobile’s cabin air filter should be changed after two years at the latest.
 Highly stressful climatic and operating conditions, such as city driving, will necessitate even shorter intervals between replacements.
-These stipulations come from a guideline (No. 6032) of the Association of German Engineers (VDI).
+These stipulations come from a guideline (No. 6032) of the Association of German Engineers (VDI), which since February 2004 has been issued.
 An honorary VDI committee took less than two years to draw up this guideline, which defines specifications like hygiene and maintenance requirements for the ventilation and air treatment systems in passenger cars.
 Basically, VDI 6032 demands the installation of cabin air filters in all passenger cars.
 Freudenberg Filtration Technologies was the only filter manufacturer to be represented on the guideline committee.
 The filter specialists provided the body with comprehensive expert input.

 Changing of the filter guards